TorahBibleCodes/TorahBibleCodes/README.md

 Is the reason because estimate propertly the probability of ELS generated sequences, is normal appears 100 symbols repetly , or long sentence describing modern cities , how plausible is something ?

-many uninitiated in kabala might think the results are gimmicks or casual
+Many uninitiated in kabala might think the results are gimmicks or casual .
+A math indicators

 ## Probable encoded sentences